Visiting Armenia in Winter: Top 10 Winter Activities in Armenia

 Winter in Armenia: Ice skating on Swan Lake

 Every year somewhere around the beginning of December the lovely little artificial Swan Lake near the Opera House turns into an ice-skating rink with a big opening ceremony with local celebrity appearances, concerts and performances.
-Locals love this spot and it is a nice place to get to share a nice space of having fun and a cultural experience with them.
+Locals love this spot and it is a nice place to get to share a nice space of having fun and cultural experience with them.
 The rink is usually open from morning till late evening and all required safety measures are thoroughly followed, so hit it up without hesitation if you love to swirl.

 Winter in Armenia: Jermuk Snowman Festival and Ropeway